medilink-org/backend-medilink/README.md

   - PUT `/appointment/:_id` - updates appointment with given id.
 Expects an update object in request body.
   - DELETE `/appointment/:id` - deletes appointment with given id and removes from its respective patient and practitioner

+## Contributing

+We welcome contributions!
+Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## Authors

 Aimen Abdulaziz, Sajjad Kareem, Caleb Ash, Tayeb Mohammedi